The first time you get a weird tingly feeling in your underwear, you rush straight to the closest toilet and wonder if you peed your pants.

-But, in times like these, it is important to take a deep breath and calm yourself down.
-Repeat this amazing period mantra with me:
+In times like these, it is important to take a deep breath and calm yourself down and remember this:

 “Periods are normal, every girl goes through it.
 The bleeding makes me stronger and this process makes me a woman.”

-Anyway… back to answering your question on how can bleeding make you stronger.
-For that, you need to understand why you bleed during your period, also known as menstruation, and why you have to bleed every month.
+Back to answering the question on how bleeding can make you stronger, first you’ll need to understand why you bleed during your period, and why you have to bleed every month.

 Why Do I Bleed?

-For all of you who are new to Biology or have not learnt about your reproductive system, here are just a few things you need to know, before you understand why you bleed every month.
-These are your female reproductive body parts – Fallopian Tube, Ovary, Uterus, Endometrium, Crevix, Myometrium & Vagina.
+For all of you who are new to Biology or have not learnt about your reproductive system, here are a few things you need to know.

 Will I Bleed Every Month?

 Yes.
-It is normal to bleed every month when you have your periods.
+It is normal to bleed every month when you have your period.

 How Can Bleeding Make You Stronger?

 Well, you need to understand that you are getting rid of dirt in your body every month through menstruation.
 The additional uterus lining that sheds during your period helps to clear out the dirt in your uterus.
 Your body will also automatically get rid of all the dirt and toxins in your vagina and other reproductive organs.
 Therefore, through bleeding every month, your body is cleaning itself.